LacyS6198/Module1_Project/README.md

 ### Challenges and Difficulties Encountered
 The video in Module 1.0.4 indicated that Louise was looking for funding of over $10,000 while the data set shows the play name "Fever" of having a goal of $2,885.
 This discrepancy made me question whether the analysis being completed was accurate.
 However, the video did not indicate the launch month.
 Without this information, we would not be able to perform an analysis by launch month.
 Based on this logic, I decided to move forward with the data in the spreadsheet for the play name "Fever - a workshop production" and considered the goal discrepancy to be a flaw in the recording.

 The "Outcomes Based on Goals" instructions in the "Module 1 Challenge" fails to take into account goals equal to $50,000.
 The instructions state to create the last two goal ranges as "45000 to 49999" and "Greater than 50000".
 Following these ranges, the values equal to $50,000 would be excluded from the analysis.
 After further review, I found that the inclusion of campaigns with a goal equal to $50,000 changed the number of failed and total outcomes but did not change the percentages for each category.
 All outcomes equal to $50,000 were "failed" and since this analysis was based on percentages, it did not impact the overall results.
-FOr this reason, I kept the goal range of "45000 to 49999" in order to match the Module's instructions.
+For this reason, I kept the goal range of "45000 to 49999" in order to match the Module's instructions.

 ![Challenges1](https://user-images.githubusercontent.com/93630042/141683548-8f810b9f-e644-4751-8681-864db0c741a2.png)